 Southern California provides an excellent natural laboratory for the study of geology, tectonics, and earthquakes.
 Current advances in understanding the dynamic motions of Earth's interior have opened new opportunities for the study of crustal motions and earthquakes.
-Historic records of seismic activity are put into long- term perspective by studies of surface and bedrock geology.
+Historic records of seismic activity are put into longterm perspective by studies of surface and bedrock geology.
 The dynamics and geometry of crustal movements are studied on local, regional, and global scales in order to understand the evolution of continents, subduction zones, and mid-ocean ridges.
 The division maintains active field programs in diverse areas in North America and throughout the world.

 The events that shaped Earth can be identified by studying the structure of rocks and their chemical and isotopic compositions.
 The absolute chronology of Earth and solar system history can be established by measurements of radioactive isotopes.
 These geological events have been intimately associated with the origin and evolution of life on Earth.
-The field of geobiology uses both geological and genetic evidence to examine the impact of life on Earth and the impact of geological conditions on biology.
-The field of geochemistry includes studies of radiogenic and stable isotopes, petrology. chemical oceanography, and atmospheric chemistry.
+The field of geobiology uses both aeological and genetic evidence to examine the impact of life on Earth and the impact of geological conditions on biology.
+The field of geochemistry includes studies of radiogenic and stable isotopes, petrology, chemical oceanography, and atmospheric chemistry.
 These tools are applied to the origins of igneous and metamorphic rocks, evidence of past climate change, tracing anthropogenic influences on Earth, and the structure of planetary interiors.
 The comparative study of the other planets-their atmospheres, surfaces, and internal structures-is important in our understanding of Earth and its place in the cosmos.
-The early history of the solar system can be approached by studies of extraterrestrial materials, including lunar samples, interplanetary dust arains, and meteorites.
+The early history of the solar system can be approached by studies of extraterrestrial materials. including lunar samples, interplanetary dust grains, and meteorites.

 The division is housed in four adjacent buildings, which are well equipped for modern instruction and laboratory work.
 They contain several seminar rooms and a library as well as student and faculty offices.
 Numerous computers are distributed throughout the division, including a facility for geographic information systems and remote sensing.
+Many efforts within the division-related geodetic, geological, and seismological investigation and monitoring of plate boundary regions are coordinated through the Caltech Tectonics Observatory.
+The division operates a 314-node (or equivalently 3768-core) with 180 GPGPUs supercomputer used for studies in Earth and Planetary studies.
 Rock and mineral collections and sample preparation areas are available.
 There are modern laboratories equipped with a scanning electron microscope and electron microprobe; a variety of plasma-source, gas-source, thermal emission, and secondary ion mass spectrometers; optical-, infrared-, and Raman spectrometers; high-temperature furnaces and high-pressure apparatus including piston-cylinder, multi-anvil, diamond anvil, and shock-wave facilities.
 Cooperation with other departments on campus provides access to additional instrumentation for sample preparation and analysis.